 Action Surge works with Witch Bolt (to some extent).
 Like Haste, Action Surge allows for a second action on your turn (PHB 72).
 As long as you use your first action to maintain Witch Bolt, you can use your second action however you like.
 However, whether this second action can be used to cast Witch Bolt’s damage a second time on the same round is less clear.

-We’d lean toward the ruling, “no, you can’t apply Witch Bolt’s damage twice in one turn” because it seems against the spirit of the spell and the spell’s (very similar) interaction with Haste.
+I’d lean toward the ruling, “no, you can’t apply Witch Bolt’s damage twice in one turn,” because it seems against the spirit of the spell and the spell’s (very similar) interaction with Haste.
 However, in the absence of a definite ruling, it’s up to DM discretion.

 Only the initial damage of Witch Bolt can critically strike.
 Since critical strikes occur on natural d20 attack rolls, Witch Bolt’s initial damage is the only opportunity for this to occur.